 There are a few venues that have important guidelines in place around dress code.
 The Hotel Windsor high tea requires smart casual clothing and no thongs, singlets or strappy tops are allowed.
-If you have chosen one of the high tea experiences on a boat (including the private high tea at sea options or high tea cruises) it is recommended you bring a jacket as weather conditions on the ocean can change and often there is a breeze.
+If you have chosen one of the high tea experiences on a boat or cruise, it is recommended you bring a jacket as weather conditions on the ocean can change and often there is a breeze.
 Please also wear flat shoes for the boat experiences to ensure your safety whilst on board.

 Where to have high tea in Australia?

 There are so many amazing tea rooms to experience all across Australia that you will be spoilt for choice.
-No matter if you’re looking for venues from Sydney or Melbourne, to Adelaide or Perth, you’ll find the perfect afternoon tea experience for you!
-We’ve pulled together a list of some of our customers favourite places to help make the choice a little easier.
+We’ve pulled together a list of some of our customers favourite venues or high tea menus to help make the choice a little easier.

-The Hotel Windsor’s Afternoon Tea: this decadent high tea experience in Melbourne should be at the top of your list as they have been serving it since 1883.
-You’ll enjoy a three-tiered indulgent afternoon tea that includes a selection of sweets, savoury items served with your choice of tea and coffee as well as sparkling wine.
-Their high tea menu includes their famous scones, Ribbon sandwiches and an indulgent dessert buffet.
+- The Hotel Windsor’s Afternoon Tea: this decadent high tea experience in Melbourne should be at the top of your list as they have been serving it since 1883.
+You’ll enjoy a three-tiered indulgent gourmet experience with a high tea menu that includes a selection of sweets, savoury items served with your choice of tea and coffee as well as sparkling wine.
+Their menu also includes their famous scones, Ribbon sandwiches and an indulgent dessert buffet.

-Traditional High Tea at the Team Room, QVB Building: If you’re looking for Sydney’s most opulent dining rooms, then the historic Queen Victoria Building is it.
+- Traditional afternoon tea at the Team Room, QVB Building: If you’re looking for Sydney’s most opulent dining rooms, then the historic Queen Victoria Building is it.
 You’ll enjoy beautiful handmade cakes, pastries, finger sandwiches and scones whilst also sipping on your choice of fine Ronnefeldt tea or coffee served in Royal Albert china.
 It’s definitely one of the most famous and iconic high tea experiences in Australia.